-Coastal rowing is perhaps the best community initiative to emerge in Scotland in recent years.
+Coastal rowing started in Anstruther in 2010, reviving a tradition dating back to the middle of the 20th century.
+There are now some 150 clubs in Scotland and beyond.
 It’s good exercise, social and affordable.
-The movement started in Anstruther a few years ago to revive a tradition dating back to the middle of the 20th century.
-There are now some 150 clubs in Scotland and beyond.

 The club rows St Ayles skiffs: 22ft long four-oared boats, crewed by four rowers and a coxswain.
 Their design is inspired by the traditional Fair Isle skiffs, small and relatively lightweight fishing vessels suitable for use in rough sea conditions.